hibyprime/hibyprime.github.io/Ad's Guide to Progression Raiding.md

 # Ad's Guide to Progression Raiding
 This guide is intended for mid-to-late CE progression raiding.
-Early CE/HoF has different requirements.
+Early CE/HoF and groups not pushing for CE at all have different requirements.

 ### Main goals